artsy/README/playbooks/extracting-services.md

 responsibilities unnecessarily nor splitting them to the extent that they must remain closely coupled).
 Some questions help us identify those boundaries:

+- Does this represent a significantly different domain than existing systems?
+There should be a clearly authoritative system about any single concept in Artsy's platform.
 - Who or what teams are responsible for the relevant product concerns?
 - Can existing systems be leveraged for this purpose, or does similar functionality already exist elsewhere?
 - Would updates (fixes, new features, or business rule changes) to these responsibilities be closely tied to--and